Andrew4d3/docker-express/README.md

 # docker-express
-Express example project to demonstrate how to dockerize an NodeJS application
+Express example project to demonstrate how to dockerize a NodeJS application